 A songwriting practice is more important than inspiration

 Rather than wait for inspiration, take action to develop a songwriting practice.
 Over time, this will become a part of your life, something you just do.

 And when you do it, you’ll often find yourself feeling inspired.

-But even when you don’t, you’ll be writing and recording new ideas.
+But even when you don’t feel inspired, you’ll be writing and recording new ideas.